Buying real estate in Oman?

 Can I buy a home in Oman as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in Oman, but only within designated zones called Integrated Tourism Complexes (ITCs) where foreign ownership is explicitly permitted by law.
+As of early 2026, US citizens can legally buy residential property in Oman, but only inside specific government-designated areas called Integrated Tourism Complexes (ITCs).

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in Oman.